SayantanRC/android-training/jetpack-compose/basics_of_states.md

 - "Scope" refers to the block responsible for drawing the element, here we will deal with scope of the buttons.
 - Composable is anything that draws.
 The `Text`, `Button`, `Column`, even the functions `LiveData1` and `LiveData2` are composables, they have their own "scope"s.

 **NOTE:** We are using global / class variables, not variables inside `@Composable` functions unlike other tutorials.
-Also note we are not using `remember`, if you don't know what that is, don't worry about it.
+Also note we are not using `remember`, if you don't know what that is, it will be illustrated in [Part 2]().

 - On running this we get the following logs:
   ```